Introduction (Click here or scroll down for Images)

 emic painted two pieces in Farnham Street, off the (CNR) Ormeau Road (south Belfast) in 2017 and 2021 (shown above among the HTN images).

-2021 saw four small pieces painted at the Spectrum Centre in PUL west Belfast by Friz (replacing a graffiti-art-style piece from 2014), emic (replacing a graffiti-art-style piece from 2004 – see J2321), unknown, and Friz.
+2021 saw four small pieces painted at the Spectrum Centre in PUL west Belfast by Friz (replacing a graffiti-art-style piece from 2014), emic (replacing a graffiti-art-style piece from 2004 – see J2321), unknown, and (again) Friz.

 A definite counter-example to the thesis is this geisha (below), one of two pieces painted by London street artist Dan Kitchener with organisation and support from Shankill community groups.
 Contrary to its suggestive official title, “Hope”, it drew only incomprehension, especially given its position above “Conor’s Corner”, a tribute to local (studio) artist William Conor that was itself a re-imaging of a UVF/Shankill Protestant Boys mural.
 One twitter user (echoed by various others) asked, “What is it’s [sic] relevance to the Shankill?
 Or is it just a lovely mural?”